-Pacific Lamprey have not been a focus of broad conservation efforts in the RMU, and information about their presence, basic biology, habitat needs, passage requirements, are not widely known and considered in management decisions.
+Pacific Lamprey have not been a focus of broad conservation efforts in the RMU, and information about their presence, basic biology, habitat needs, passage requirements, are still widely unknown and not considered in management decisions.
 However, in the Upper and Lower Chehalis, along with Willapa Bay and Grays Harbor, concentrated efforts have been made to collect lamprey spawning ground surveys, larval data, and eDNA.
-The Aquatic Species Restoration Plan (ASRP) in the Chehalis River basin has led to concentrated fish and habitat sampling, including focused evaluations of Pacific Lamprey (Winkowski & Kendall, 2018).
-There have also been collaborations on this basin's lamprey data collection and outreach.
+The Aquatic Species Restoration Plan (ASRP) in the Chehalis River basin has led to concentrated fish and habitat sampling, including focused evaluations of Pacific Lamprey (Winkowski & Kendall, 2018) and subsequent efforts to understand impacts and include lamprey in ASRP projects There have also been collaborations on this basin's lamprey data collection and outreach.
 However, there still needs to be more awareness regarding the lamprey life cycle, species identification, habitat requirements, and inclusion restoration design and construction planning.
 This threat can act as a positive feedback cycle with other threats; if a lack of awareness is pervasive in a watershed, the greater the likelihood that the other issues (passage, screening, habitat protection/restoration) are not incorporating lamprey-specific requirements.
 The need to educate biologists, managers, permit reviewers, funding sources, and the general public will continue to be an essential component of Pacific Lamprey recovery efforts in this region.